lqze/calebfetzer-portfolio-site/gatsby-starter-blog/content/blog/language-struggles/index.md

 > Der Hund beißt den Postmann.

+Now this sentence I can get around...it has the English word order and uses the different case articles that we've been studying about.

 I failed to see how the accusative represents the result of an action!
 This basic concept..
 I just could not for the life of me grasp it.
 I remember distinctively reading over the sentence about 10-1000 times.
 It clicked eventually, about 3 weeks later.